“Bakersfield must be destroyed!”

 “But, that son of a bitch dropped it!
 I, was that son of a bitch.”

 It’s that stigma that haunts our protagonist, and those all around him.
-Shelton’s gift as a writer is that he’s so good at taking those themes and juxtaposing boys/men’s attachment to sport and showing how it has affected their lives (or continues to), even years later in their adult relationships.
-Fold in traditional sports feuds to boot, and you have a tale bubbling over with emotion (one that we, men, always attempt to hold close for fear of looking weak).
+Shelton’s gift as a writer was that he’s so good at taking those themes and juxtaposing boys/men’s attachment to sport and showing how it has affected their lives.
+Or continues to, even years later in their adult relationships.
+Fold in traditional sports feuds to boot, and you have a tale bubbling over with emotion — one that we, men, always attempt to hold close for fear of looking weak.